AustinT/AustinT.github.io/misc/paper-retrospectives/index.md

 - **Authoritative link:** unclear, but here is the arXiv link: <https://arxiv.org/abs/2212.04450>
 - **Summary:** paper accompanying software library for GPs on molecules
 - **My contribution:** I contributed an implementation of the Tanimoto kernel.
-- **Thoughts (as of 2023-11-24):**
+- **Thoughts (as of 2025-01-12):**
   I have not really used this library (I mostly just use my own GP code).
-  Last time I tried to install the library the recommended environment had conflicting dependencies that could not be resolved.
+  Although in the past installation with `pip` failed for me, this seems to have been resolved now.
-  I hope this is fixed...
+  However, I did find a significant [bug](https://github.com/leojklarner/gauche/issues/74) last time I looked at the code, which is a bit frustrating.

 ## Meta-learning adaptive deep kernel gaussian processes for molecular property prediction